deeptir18/cornflakes-scripts/README.md

 2. On the next page, enter a name for the experiment, and select `Cloudlab Utah` in the dropdown menu.
 ![Alt text](cloudlab_topo.png)

-2.
-## Configuring machine after experiment instantiation.
+3. Press next; the next page indicates if you would like to schedule the experiment for later; you can skip and press "Finish" to instantiate immediately.

+4. Wait for 2-3 minutes to ensure the machines are allocated (it helps to have a reservation, as c6525-100g machines are more in demand) and the profile has worked successfully.

+5. The install scripts take about 1 hour to run; they install many libraries from scratch. **Wait for about 1 hour**.

-0. After the cloudlab UI indicates that the startup scripts have _finished_ running, please reboot (power cycle) each of the machines.
+6. After the cloudlab UI indicates that the startup scripts have _finished_ running, please reboot (power cycle) each of the machines.
 This loads the newly installed Mellanox drivers.
+Once the cloudlab UI indicates the machines are rebooted, you are ready to use them for experiments!

+## Build cornflakes and configuring the machine post-reboot settings
-1. After the cloudlab UI indicates the machines have rebooted, please log into each of the server and client nodes and run the following (on all nodes).
+0. After the cloudlab UI indicates the machines have rebooted, please log into each of the server and client nodes and run the following (on all nodes).
 Note that `$USER` refers to your cloudlab username.
 ```
 ## clone and build cornflakes